Friday, 12 December 2025

 Method.

-Slice the steak into coin thickness slices and place in a bowl
+Slice the steak into diagonal coin thickness slices and place in a bowl

 Add about 1 teaspoon of Baking Soda and a bit of water and work it into the steak.